 1. Dark green

 Dark green is having more than a moment in various rooms around the home – whether through kitchen cabinetry or green bedroom ideas.
-However, in all its organic goodness, green room ideas are less suitable for family rooms.
+However, in all its organic goodness, green room ideas are less suitable for family rooms despite being one of the best colors for a living room for a relaxing space.

 'Dark green is a contemplative color, more suited for libraries, bedrooms, and even, dare I say, guest bathrooms,' says designer Melanie Thomas from Melanie Thomas Design (opens in new tab).
 This is because it can 'appear dingy,' and often, the natural light does 'not play well alongside its dark tones.